 The city became the center of the great and worldwide hippie wave of the 1960s and other alternative cultures.
 It got rid of the music where the city fostered leading names like Jefferson Airplane and the Grateful Dead.

-Later, in the 1980-1990s, the city became the center of the country’s punk and trash metal, and politically, according to American conditions, the city was quite leftist.
-It was also the time when the city’s reputation as a liberal against g
+Later, in the 1980s and 1990s, the city became the center of the country’s punk and trash metal, and politically, by American standards, the city was quite left-oriented.
+It was also the time when the city’s reputation as liberal towards homosexuals really gained status as the capital of this group in the United States.

 Overview of San Francisco